ELIXIR-Belgium/ena-upload-container/README.md

 ### Setting up the credentials for a brokering account

 1) Login as admin using `admin` as username and `password` as password, this will give you full access to the galaxy instance.
-2) Got to user > preferences in the top navigation
+2) Go to user > preferences in the top navigation
 3) Click on Manage information
 4) Fill in the `ENA Brokering account details`
 5) Click save